donaMoluguram/flickrbrowser/Readme.md

 # Can improve

-    Want to start and stop programmatically
+    Want to start and stop appium server programmatically

+    Take screen shot on test failure